Unconditional Randomization Tests for Interference: Conclusion

 \section{Conclusion}

-This paper introduces a straightforward testing framework for interference in network settings.
-The proposed tests are computationally simpler than previous methods while maintaining desirable power and size properties, making them highly practical for applied use.
+This paper introduces a testing framework for detecting interference in network settings.
+The proposed tests offer computational simplicity over previous methods while retaining strong power and size properties, making them highly applicable for empirical research.

+Theoretically, I formalize unconditional randomization testing and PIRT, addressing two primary challenges in testing partially sharp null hypotheses: only a subset of potential outcomes is imputable, and the set of units with imputable potential outcomes varies across treatment assignments.
+PIRT addresses the first challenge by employing pairwise imputable statistics and the second by constructing \textit{p}-values through pairwise comparisons.
+I prove that PIRT maintains size control, and I propose a sequential testing procedure to estimate the ``neighborhood'' of interference, ensuring control over the FWER.

-Beyond network settings, the PNRT method has broader applicability.
-For instance, \citet{Zhang2021} demonstrated that partial null hypotheses are relevant in time-staggered designs.
-This suggests an intriguing direction for future research: extending the framework to quasi-experimental settings and observational studies.
-In quasi-experimental designs, a unified framework applicable to time-staggered adoption, regression discontinuity, and network settings would be invaluable \citep{Borusyak2023, morgan2021}.
-In observational studies, incorporating propensity score weighting to create pseudo-random synthetic treatments and conducting sensitivity analyses would be essential, as noted by \citet{rosenbaum2020design}.
+Beyond network settings, PIRT may have broader applicability.
+For instance, \citet{Zhang2021} shows that partially sharp null hypotheses are relevant in time-staggered designs.
+This opens promising avenues for future research, including extending the framework to quasi-experimental settings and observational studies.
+In quasi-experimental designs, developing a unified framework that can be applied to time-staggered adoption, regression discontinuity, and network settings would be highly valuable \citep{Borusyak2023, morgan2021}.
+For observational studies, incorporating propensity score weighting to create pseudo-random treatments and conducting sensitivity analyses would be crucial, as noted by \citet{rosenbaum2020design}.

-Although simulation results have shown PNRT to perform favorably compared to CRT, its power properties in broader contexts remain unexplored.
-Fortunately, theoretical insights from studies such as \citet{basse2019b} and \citet{Puelz2022} have highlighted the power properties of CRT, and \citet{wen2023residual} has discussed the near minimax optimality of pairwise \textit{p}-values.
-These findings suggest that further investigation into the power properties of the PNRT method could be both feasible and fruitful.
+While simulations suggest that PIRT performs favorably compared to CRTs, their power properties remain unexplored.
+Insights from studies such as \citet{Puelz2022} on CRT power and \citet{wen2023residual} on the near-minimax optimality of minimization-based \textit{p}-values suggest that further investigation into the power of PIRT could yield valuable insights.
+Additionally, power may increase when PIRT is combined with CRTs in specific settings, making the construction of an optimal testing framework for interference an important direction for future research.

 \begin{appendices} \thetable{\thesection\arabic{table}} \thefigure{\thesection\arabic{figure}} {\thesection.\arabic{equation}} \thelemma{\thesection\arabic{lemma}} \thetheorem{\thesection\arabic{theorem}} \thedefinition{\thesection\arabic{definition}} \theassumption{\thesection\arabic{assumption}} \theproposition{\thesection\arabic{proposition}} \theremark{\thesection\arabic{remark}} \thecorollary{\thesection\arabic{corollary}} \baselineskip=18.0pt